BedrockStreaming/forms/.github/CONTRIBUTING.md

 - **refactor**: a change of the code that is neither a bugfix nor a feature addition
 - **perf**: a change that improves the performances of the app
 - **test**: an addition of missing tests or a fix of existing tests
-- **chore**: a change that affects the build process or libs and tools
+- **build**: a change that affects the build process or libs and tools
 - **ci**: a change that affects only the CI or CD

 #### Scope